-Do keyword meta tags help boost SEO for your Austin WordPress website?
+Do keyword meta tags help boost your SEO ranking?

 SEO (search engine optimization) is a tricky, ever changing landscape.
 The algorithms and data sets used by Google, Bing and the other search engines are constantly adjusting to accommodate the vast amount of information circulating throughout the World Wide Wonderland.
 Our challenge as optimizers working to help our clients is to anticipate these adjustments as we maintain websites and tweak content and code to secure a solid corner where their SEO is earning them organic traffic that results in customers or sales.
 I do have a theory as to how Google develops its ranking algorithms – read it at your leisure and see if you agree.

 Ok, so keyword meta tags have a history of being highly important.
-The question is, do keyword meta tags help your search engine ranking nowadays and should you include them in your Austin WordPress website?
+The question is, do keyword meta tags help your search engine ranking nowadays?

 Back in 2009, Google officially announced something they had already implemented – “Google no longer uses keyword meta tags in web ranking.”